 Among the data collected through the survey was a subjective assessment of the value delivered to date through knowledge management, in US dollars, with respondents choosing the most representative value figure from a list.
-This was an optional datapoint, and a total of 178 respondents quoted a value number over the three surveys.
+This was an optional datapoint, and a total of over 200 respondents quoted a value number over the four surveys.
 The table to the right shows how the average delivered value varies with the length of time the organisation has been involved in Knowledge Management.
 Click on the table to see a larger version.

 The larger value figure for 2 years is influenced by a single construction company.
 If this is removed, there is a clear relationship between the length of time doing KM, the overall value delivered, and the value delivery per year.

 Participants were asked whether Communities of Practice (CoPs) formed part of their KM approach.
 This was an optional section, and about 400 people have answered this section across the four surveys.

 One of these questions covered the average size of CoPs, and another was a subjective assessment (marks out of 5) of Community effectiveness in delivering value.

 From the plot shown here, there is a very close link between CoP size and perceived CoP effectiveness.
 Larger is better, and the largest CoPs were ranked as the most effective.
 However the survey showed that the majority of CoPs are small - the model size being 10 people, the median 50 and the mean 200.